-2. The call for competition shall be made by a contract notice pursuant to Article 47.

-Where the contract is awarded by restricted or competitive procedure with negotiation by a sub-central contracting authority, Member States may, notwithstanding the first subparagraph of this paragraph, provide that the call for competition may be made by means of a prior information notice pursuant to Article 46(2).
-They may also reserve this possibility to specific categories of sub-central contracting authorities.
+- 2. The call for competition shall be made by means of a contract notice pursuant to Article 47. - Where the contract is awarded by restricted or competitive procedure with negotiation, Member States may provide, notwithstanding the first subparagraph of this paragraph, that sub-central contracting authorities or specific categories thereof may make the call for competition by means of a prior information notice pursuant to Article 46(2).
 Where the call for competition is made by means of a prior information notice pursuant to Article 46(2), economic operators having expressed their interest following the publication of the prior information notice shall subsequently be invited to confirm their interest in writing by means of an 'invitation to confirm interest' in conformity with Article 52.